You Already Know

-"You Already Know" is a song recorded by American singer Fergie, featuring guest vocals from Trinidadian-American rapper Nicki Minaj.
-It was released on August 25, 2017, alongside promotional single "Hungry" as the fourth single from Fergie's second studio album, Double Dutchess (2017), the same day the album was made available for pre-order.
+"You Already Know" is a song recorded by the American singer Fergie, featuring guest vocals from rapper Nicki Minaj.
+It was released on August 25, 2017, alongside the promotional single "Hungry" as the third single from Fergie's second studio album, Double Dutchess (2017), the same day the album was made available for pre-order.
 "You Already Know" impacted mainstream and rhythmic radio on September 12, 2017.
 As of September 2017, "You Already Know" moved almost 56,600 copies in the United States according to Nielsen SoundScan.

 Background

 "You Already Know" has been described as a song with 1990s house influences.
 It samples "It Takes Two" by Rob Base and DJ E-Z Rock, which in turn samples the Lyn Collins 1972 song "Think (About It)".
 Prior to the song's release, a lyric about Minaj's ex-boyfriend Meek Mill, was changed following their breakup in January 2017.
 The single was written by Fergie and Minaj, with will.i.am handling the song's production.
 Fergie first teased the collaboration in a radio interview in late 2014 while promoting "L.A.
 Love (La La)".
 The song was performed live for the first time on Rock in Rio Lisboa on May 20, 2016.

 Fergie spoke about the song, saying: